 At one level building a customized acoustic model is even easier than building a customized language model.
 All you need to do is upload between 10 minutes and 50 hours of sample audio which is typical of the type of speech that you will be trying to transcribe with the model that you are building.
 And then you train the model.

-However, if you read the documentation carefully you will see that they say "you will get especially good results if you train with a language model build from a transcription of the audio".
+However, if you read the documentation carefully you will see that they say "you will get especially good results if you train with a language model built from a transcription of the audio".
 Transcribing 50 hours of speech is a lot of work and so many people ignore this advice.
-However, I think the advice should read "you are extremely unlikely to get good results unless you train with a language model build from a transcription of the audio".
+However, I think the advice should read "you are extremely unlikely to get good results unless you train with a language model built from a transcription of the audio".
 In my experience, training without a language model containing the transcription can very often produce a model whose word error rate (WER) is significantly worse than having no model at all.

 To understand why this is the case, you need to look a little closer at how acoustic model training works.
 For illustration purposes, assume that the problem you are trying to solve is that the utterance a-b-c is sometimes being erroneously transcribed at x-y-z.